Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation

 \subsection{Elliptical drop}

 The elliptical drop problem was first solved in the context of the SPH by Monaghan~\cite{sph:fsf:monaghan-jcp94}.
+This problem is also solved in the context of truly incompressible SPH~\cite{khayyer-2013, lind-2016, rezavand-2018a}.
 In this problem an initially circular drop of inviscid fluid having unit radius is subjected to the initial velocity field given by $-100x\hat{i} + 100 y \hat{j}$.
 The outer surface is treated as a free surface.
 Due to the incompressibility constraint on the fluid there is an evolution equation for the semi-major axis of the ellipse.